BiTS Fellows

 Mal Graham

-NYU / Wild Animal InitiativeA coordinated research programme to develop environmentally safe, humane, and demonstrably effective rodent fertility control compounds and delivery mechanisms for island conservation, agriculture, and urban management — opening the door to better human–wildlife coexistence and wildlife disease prevention.
+NYU / Wild Animal InitiativeCoordinating development of environmentally safe, humane, and demonstrably effective rodent fertility control compounds and delivery mechanisms for island conservation, agriculture, and urban management — opening the door to better human–wildlife coexistence and wildlife disease prevention.

-Mal is a postdoctoral associate at NYU’s Department of Environmental Studies, researching urban wildlife welfare.
-They are also the Strategy Director (on sabbatical) at Wild Animal Initiative, a board member for the Arthropoda Foundation, and represent WAI on the National Academies’ Roundtable for Animal Welfare.
+Researching urban wildlife welfare as a postdoctoral associate at NYU’s Department of Environmental Studies, Mal also serves as Strategy Director (on sabbatical) at Wild Animal Initiative, board member for the Arthropoda Foundation, and represents WAI on the National Academies’ Roundtable for Animal Welfare.

 Agustín Pardo Van Thienen